technozhantomz/peerid-gui/README.md

 PRODUCTION_BASE_ROUTE='http://localhost:8082'
 ```

+The API routes mentioned above are the urls for the PeerID backend.
+Start PeerID backend before starting this project.

 ## Starting the app

 Once the `.env` file has been added, use the command `npm i` to install the dependencies and then `npm run start` to start the app.
 The app will build and run at `http://localhost:8082`.